hyperledger/besu-docs/docs/private-networks/how-to/use-permissioning/local.md

 ### Specify bootnodes in the allowlist

-The nodes permissions list must include the [bootnodes](../configure/bootnodes.md) or Hyperledger Besu doesn't start with node permissions enabled.
+The nodes permissions list must include the [bootnodes](../configure/bootnodes.md) or Besu doesn't start with node permissions enabled.

 If you start Besu with specified bootnodes and have node permissioning enabled: